wenjie2wang/splines2/README.md

 package.
 The computational performance has thus been boosted and comparable with the function `splines::splineDesign()`.

-Some quick microbenchmarks are provided for reference as follows:
+Some quick micro-benchmarks are provided for reference as follows:

 ``` r
 library(microbenchmark)